nxskok/pasias/docs/22-thingy.md

 ```

-The first one is a `map` since it gets the *whole*
+The first one here is a `map` since it gets the *whole*
 `kmeans` output; the second one is a `map_dbl` since it
 pulls just one number out of that output.
 (I somehow got this the
 wrong way around the first time.
 I think I copied and pasted and
 didn't check that I had changed what I needed to change.)

-xxxb

 We now have an extra list-column containing everything from each
-K-means fit, which means we can extract it from here for the number of
+K-means fit, which means we can extract the output from here for the number of
-clusters we eventually choose.
+clusters we eventually choose, rather than running `kmeans` again.
-xxxb
 If you prefer, do it as a loop, like this:

 ```r